miladrahimi/phprouter/README.md

 ```

 ## Configuration

-First of all, you need to configure your web server to handle all the HTTP requests with a single PHP file like `index.php`.
+First of all, you need to configure your webserver to handle all the HTTP requests with a single PHP file like `index.php`.
 Here you can see sample configurations for Apache HTTP Server and NGINX.

 * Apache `.htaccess` sample:
     ```